Connect with others who understand.

 Causes

-There are two types of narcolepsy — type 1 and type 2.
+The two types of narcolepsy are type 1 and type 2.
 Although researchers don’t understand as much about why type 2 occurs, they know more about type 1.
-It is believed that type 1 narcolepsy is related to low levels of a chemical in the brain called hypocretin (also called orexin) that helps you regulate wakefulness and rapid eye movement (REM) sleep.
-In people with type 1 narcolepsy, the immune system mistakenly attacks cells in the brain that produce hypocretin, leading to a shortage of this chemical.
-The reason that your immune system attacks these cells is unknown but is believed to involve a combination of genetic and environmental factors.
-In type 2 narcolepsy, the levels of hypocretin are normal and affected individuals don’t have cataplexy.
+It’s believed that type 1 narcolepsy is related to low levels of a chemical in the brain called hypocretin (also called orexin).
+Hypocretin helps you regulate wakefulness and rapid eye movement (REM) sleep.

 Who Gets Narcolepsy or Chronic Fatigue Syndrome?